zahlabut/LogTool/LogTool_Python3/README.md

 It will use "oc get pods" command to list the PODs, followed by "oc logs --timestamps <POD_NAME>" to create log files on the file system that are later on analyzed.

-is the same as #1, the only difference is that it will use Undercloud logs.

 [comment]: <> (**9&#41; Overcloud - check Unhealthy dockers)

 [comment]: <> (This mode is used to search for "Unhealthy" dockers on Nodes)